 Meeting with your professor can be an intimidating experience.

 Whether you’re a freshman or a senior, knocking on that door is always a bit daunting.
 After all, professors are important, distinguished members of society, and they are in control of your grades.
 However, it’s also important to keep in mind that they are there to help you, and to pass along their wisdom & knowledge.
-So here are a few things to keep in mind if you’re feeling anxious about speaking with them.
+So check our best MBA admissions consultants expert tips if you’re feeling anxious about speaking with them.

 1. (Most Often) They Love Talking to Students